johnousterhout/aposd-vs-clean-code/README.md

 The `multiples` array, as we have now learned, is an array of *multiples* of prime numbers.
 This loop is not testing the candidate against prime *factors*, it's testing it against the current prime _multiples_.

-Fortunately for me the third of fourth time I read this comment I realized that you really meant to use the word "multiples".
+Fortunately for me the third or fourth time I read this comment I realized that you really meant to use the word "multiples".
 But the only way for me to know that was to understand the algorithm.
 And when I understand the algorithm, why do I need the comment?

 That left me with one final question.
 What the deuce was the reason behind: